 However, on that beautiful sunny afternoon I buried Charlie, I could not play those games, instead I cried profusely.
 It was the first time I cried for a dog’s demise and that surprised me.
 I realized how much I was connected to my beloved dog.
 Since my wife left me, my family was reduced to four.
 Now that I had buried Charlie it was reduced to three.
 I prayed it did not get reduced any further – losing is painful.
 It is very painful.

-I hope you enjoyed the inspirational story that was designed to inspire you to face life.
+I hope you enjoyed one of our inspiring christian stories that was designed to inspire you to face life.
 It is based on a true story by the way.
 Don’t forget to leave a comment below.